 I work both daytime and evening time.

 The Students who join a Level 1 course may not have had any experience of Sign Language previously, so it is essential that I need to be able to communicate important information to them in the initial stages of their course.
 Examples of this would be Health and Safety information, Learners policy and agreement, details of the course, payments and the assessment process, complaints procedure.
 I have a question and answer session at this stage and I need communication support at this time.
-I usually run approximately 4 or 5 of these classes a week.
+I usually run approximately 4 or 5 of these classes a week and BSL foundation course